ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 This is a packaged gRPC stub library that is used to communicate with the Watson NLP Runtime.

 ### 3. Build docker image
-Th Docker file for the application.
-In the requirement.txt all the required package are listed.
+Below is the Docker file used to build.
 ```
 FROM python:3.9
 WORKDIR /app